FANWING

 Stable in turbulence

-Simple construction with few high-tech materials requirements
+Simple construction with few high-tech material or mechanical requirements

 Low maintenance and construction costs